 Crown Chakra: Masculine, Thought, Circle with One Thousand Petals

-The seventh chakra, located above the crown of our head and symbolized by the color purple, is our connection to spirit, universal consciousness, enlightenment, and wisdom.
+The crown chakra, located above the crown of our head and symbolized by the color purple, is our connection to spirit, universal consciousness, enlightenment, and wisdom.
 Only when the rest of our chakras are in balance can we tap into this incredible loving power.

 Are you open to seeing signs and finding meaning in seemingly random things?
 This is where we can tap into our connection with the cosmos.
 Personally, in addition to meditation, I find research into quantum physics and our interconnection with all things helps me understand this one better.

 Crown Chakra Meditations:

 - Crown Chakra Meditation by Sarah Jane Chapman (5 minutes)